MARBIDCO: Financing Maryland’s Food and Fiber Future

 What’s New?

-Maryland Value-Added Producer Matching Grant (USDA Option) Now Open!
+Maryland Value-Added Producer Matching Grant (USDA Option) Closes April 1

 Maryland Value Added Producer Matching Grant (USDA Option) is designed to encourage participation in USDA's highly competitive Value-Added Producer Grant Program, which offers both planning and working capital components.
 The USDA VAPG does not award funding for capital equipment purchases.